-Hemp Oil vs CBD Oil: What is Hemp?
+Hemp Oil vs. CBD Oil: What is Hemp?

-It can be confusing if you’re not familiar with cannabis.
-Hemp and CBD oil are not the same, even though they share the same biological classification.
+Even though they share the same biological classification, hemp seed oil and CBD oil are not the same.
 Both are classified as cannabis, even though there are distinct differences in use and chemical make-up.

 THC is the compound that gives you an intoxicating feeling.
 However, there is not enough in the plant to even get a first-time smoker “high.”
 Federal regulations state that the level of THC cannot be higher than 0.3 percent.

-There are multiple uses for the entire hemp plant.
+There are multiple uses for the entire plant.
 The stems are used for fibers, while the protein-rich seeds make feedstock and are even taken as a dietary supplement.
-These are only a few of the many uses for hemp plants.
+These are only a few of the many uses for cannabis or hemp plants.
 For many people, the leaves and flowers are the most important part of the plant.

 Read More: WHEN WILL CBD WORK?